Last Updated on August 21, 2023 by Luke Feldbrugge

 For example, the Federal Reserve can raise or lower the federal funds rate, which is the rate at which banks borrow money.
 As the federal funds rate rises, banks pass these increased costs on to consumers by raising interest rates on mortgages, student loans, personal loans, credit cards and other lending products.
 This then slows the rate of lending and the economy.

-Last year, the Fed raised rates seven times in order to combat inflation levels.
-At its most recent meeting in July, the Fed paused its interest rate hikes, leaving the target range for the federal funds rate to 5.25% to 5.50%.
+At its most recent meeting in January, the Fed paused its interest rate hikes for the fourth consecutive time, leaving the target range for the federal funds rate to 5.25% to 5.50%.

 “Don’t expect the Fed to stop raising rates,” Morning Consult Chief Economist John Leer said after the Fed’s July meeting.
 “The Fed cares primarily about the trend in core PCE inflation, which has been persistently elevated for the past six months.
 One month of encouraging CPI data isn’t enough for the Fed to make a dovish pivot, particularly as it seeks to maintain credibility with financial markets.”

-However, inflation did tick back up again in July, with one economist stating she felt overall inflation pressures are easing, nonetheless.
-Other economists agree the report is still encouraging in the Fed’s fight against inflation.
+Inflation did tick back up again in January, but overall inflation pressures are easing, nonetheless.
+Economists still largely see the report as encouraging in the Fed’s fight against inflation.

 How Does High Inflation Impact Housing?